Can a magnet damage a digital camera

 It is crucial to avoid exposing a digital camera to magnetic fields or bringing magnets near its sensitive components.
 The image sensor, storage media, lens, and electronics are particularly susceptible to magnetic interference, which can result in image distortion, loss of data, focusing issues, or overall damage to the camera.
 To ensure the longevity and performance of a digital camera, it is recommended to keep it away from magnets and store it in a safe place.

-See also Best non-digital film cameras
+See also Best digital cameras for casual photography

 Magnet Strength